mucherino/teaching/GPU/intro_ssp.md

 If you're new with CUDA programming, there are several details you need to know to fully understand this code.
 If you're one of my students, please consider to participate to the lectures.
-Here below, only the some *main points* will be briefly mentioned in the following subsections.
+Here below, only some of the *main points* will be briefly mentioned.

 Code snippets are given below but you can refer to the full program in the file [ssp.cu](./ssp.cu).
 Notice that the kernel function given